rgbstudios/color-convert/README.md

 <hr>

-- Type or paste your color right when the page loads, type it in any color format, or any one of 140 names for colors, such as "seagreen."
+- Type or paste your color right when the page loads, type it in any color format, or any one of 140 names for colors, such as "aquamarine."
 Supports all [140 color names used in browsers](https://www.w3schools.com/tags/ref_colornames.asp)

 - Use the color picker GUI right below to find your perfect color